nagasudhirpulla/taming_python/blog/skills/apache_setup.md

 ## Configure HTTPS redirection
 * HTTPS redirection is redirecting the traffic on HTTP to HTTPS
 * To acheive HTTPS redirection, a virtual host over HTTP and HTTPS
+* All the configuration of the website will be present in the HTTPS (port 443) virtual host
-* The virtual host for HTTP (port 80) will just redirect all the requests to HTTPS virtual host
+* The virtual host for HTTP (port 80) will just redirect all the requests to HTTPS virtual host using the `Redirect permanent` directive

 ```bash
 <VirtualHost *:80>